 So throw out everything you were taught about proper letter writing.
 The entire email should read as if you were having a friendly conversation with someone you know well.

-(Yes, that means contractions, slang, and unfinished phrases are all fair game here because that is how we communicate when we are speaking with close friends.
+And yes, that means contractions, slang, and unfinished phrases are all fair game here because that is how we communicate when we are speaking with close friends.

-While each email by itself should contain a valuable message for your readers, don't forget to include links to bring them back to your website.
+While each email by itself should contain a valuable message for your readers, don’t forget to include links to bring people back to your website.

-In some ways, it's like a weekly (bi-weekly, whatever) treasure map for your subscribers, linking them to a bit of treasure week after week.
+In some ways, it’s like a weekly (bi-weekly, whatever) treasure map for your subscribers, linking them to a new gem week after week.

-The reason why consistent links (and the corresponding CTAs) are so valuable is because they begin to develop a habit of action with your subscribers.
+The reason why consistent links (and the corresponding CTAs) are so valuable is that they begin to develop a habit of action with your subscribers.

-Ideally, in the end, you want your readers to subconsciously think “what will I discover today?” the moment they see your email popup.
+Ideally, in the end, you want your readers to subconsciously think “what will I discover today?” the moment they see your email popups.

-(This will help readers to act more quickly when you do send out those sales sequences.)
+This approach will help readers act more quickly when you do send out those sales sequences.

-Question 6: Does this phrase/sentence REALLY need to be included?
+6. Does this phrase or sentence really need to be included?